The Mighty Jingles: Military career

 Charlton joined the Royal Navy in 1989 as a Radio Operator on HMS Brazen.
 He moved on to being a Writer, a branch title that was subsequently changed to Logistician Personnel (Writer).
-A Veteran of the First Gulf War, he retired from the Royal Navy in 2011, after 22 years of service on six ships: apart from HMS Brazen, HMS Coventry, HMS Southampton, HMS Nottingham, HMS Newcastle, and HMS Manchester.
+A Veteran of the First Gulf War, he retired from the Royal Navy in 2011 as Leading rating (OR 4), after 22 years of service on six ships: apart from HMS Brazen, HMS Coventry, HMS Southampton, HMS Nottingham, HMS Newcastle, and HMS Manchester.
+Charltons last posting before retirement was at the Admiralty Interview Board at HMS Sultan in Gosport.

 YouTube

 At first, Charlton used his YouTube channel to store World of Tanks replays for his own personal use.
-Inspired by other Let's Play videos, Charlton posted his first video on June 16th, 2012, which was a replay of himself playing the Chinese Type 59 tank in World of Tanks along with his own commentary.
+Inspired by other Let's Play videos, Charlton posted his first video on June 16, 2012, which was a replay of himself playing the Chinese Type 59 tank in World of Tanks along with his own commentary.
 Charlton became known for his World of Tanks videos, which Die Welt in 2014 stated having attracted 250,000 subscribers.
-His main YouTube account has over 650,000 subscribers (November 2021).
+His main YouTube account has over 650,000 subscribers (November 2023).

-His content include Mingles with Jingles on Mondays, where he chats about personal subjects and/or comments on present events in the gaming community.
+His content includes Mingles with Jingles on Mondays, where he chats about personal subjects and/or comments on present events in the gaming community.
 Tuesday through Saturdays consist of Let's Play replays, mostly World of Tanks and World of Warships.
 Other games of late include playthroughs of Assassin's Creed Valhalla, Red Dead Redemption 2, Cyberpunk 2077, Far Cry 6 and the Subnautica series.

 He also has a cooking channel called Home with the Gnome in which he tries various recipes.